Use this preteen Bible study about the Holy Spirit with kids in grades 4, 5, and 6.

 Silly Dough Trio

-Kids will make putty dough using three ingredients, which will each become unrecognizable though still present.
+Kids will make a putty dough using three ingredients, which will each become unrecognizable though still present.

 What You’ll Need: